Hamim-Hussain/CitiBike/README.md

 ## Introduction

-This analysis delves into the usage patterns and user demographics of Citi Bike, a bike-sharing system in New Jersey, based on the available data from 2021.
+This analyzis delves into the usage patterns and user demographics of Citi Bike, a bike-sharing system in New Jersey, based on the available data from 2021.
 By examining key insights from the dataset, we aim to gain a deeper understanding of the popular starting stations, user types, gender distribution, and trip durations.
 This analysis provides valuable information for improving the bike-sharing system's efficiency, understanding user preferences, and enhancing transportation infrastructure in the region.

 ## Sources of data